An effective $\boldsymbol{\Lambda}$-Szekeres modelling of the local Universe with Cosmicflows-4: Impact on cosmological inference

 Finally, it is natural to ask whether the effective–model corrections behave as random scatter or exhibit a coherent structure.
 As shown in Fig.~\ref{fig:skycorr}, the corrections, clearly display a directional pattern rather than a random distribution.
 To investigate further, in Fig.~\ref{fig:skycorr2} we show the expected distance corrections at $z = 0.03,\, 0.06,\, \text{and},\, 0.09$.
-These corrections---reflecting the geometry of the underlying quasilocal expansion rate field---exhibit a directional pattern, signalling the alternation of cosmic structures, i.e., walls and voids, within the local Universe.
+These corrections, which reflect the geometry of the underlying quasilocal expansion rate field, exhibit a directional pattern that indicates an alternating arrangement of cosmic stuctures, i.e., walls and voids, within the local Universe.
 As such, they reveal the nontrivial geometry of the local cosmic web and its influence on distance measurements, highlighting the a priori importance of accounting for anisotropic expansion effects in cosmological analyses within the cosmic neighbourhood.
+This interpretation is further supported by Fig.~\ref{fig:skycorr3}, where we show the dispersion $\sigma_{\Delta d_L}^\mathrm{\Lambda-Sk}$ of the inferred distance corrections: no clear bias is found either with respect to the sign of the correction or across redshift bins.
+In other words, while the mean corrections trace a coherent angular and radial structure, their associated uncertainties do not exhibit either a systematic redshift-dependent trend or a clear direction-dependent bias.
+This indicates that the signal is not primarily driven by redshift-dependent error systematics or by the partially anisotropic sky sampling of the CF4 data, although the latter can still affect the reconstruction by driving poorly constrained or unsampled regions towards the assumed $\Lambda$CDM prior.
+Rather, the recovered signal reflects the geometry of the reconstructed local expansion field, and hence the local cosmic environment encoded in the CF4 data.